Alfreton: Economy

 The main industry of Alfreton was historically coal mining but after the mines closed in the 1960s it changed to light industry, warehousing, retailing, and the service sector.
 A substantial proportion of local jobs are in health, education, and leisure.
 A significant but declining proportion of the area is still agricultural.
 Alfreton town centre features a number of national chain stores, along with independent businesses and charity shops, but it is dominated by a large branch of Tesco.
 There are several banks, building societies, estate agents, and other services.
 There is an indoor market, library, two post offices, a job centre, and numerous pubs and food outlets.
 There is a health centre, a leisure centre, swimming pool and park at the west end of the town, and a golf course outside the town to the west.

 The chocolate company Thorntons, women's fashion company David Nieper and safety footwear manufacturer Rock Fall are based in Alfreton.
+Margaret Miles-Bramwell started Slimming World here and it, in time, employed 500 people.

 Transport

 Road

 The area has a heavily used and extensive road network, in particular the arterial A61 and A38, the latter linking to the nearby junction 28 of the M1 motorway.
 The town grew as a centre for bus transport throughout the 20th century and still has extensive bus services.

 The A38 bypass, to the south, from Alfreton to M1, opened as the A615.
 It was built by Robert McGregor & Sons from October 1967 for £1,473,341.
 It was Derbyshire's largest road project.
 It took up 29 acres of land in Pinxton.
-The A61 Swanwick-Alfreton diversion had not been built, but an elevated roundabout was built at this junction.
+The A61 Swanwick–Alfreton diversion had not been built, but an elevated roundabout was built at this junction.
 The bypass was built as a concrete road.

 The bypass opened on 27 August 1969, four months early.
 It was opened with a cavalcade of historic vehicles, including a horse and carriage, a 1907 Rolls-Royce Silver Ghost, several high-performance cars including the Le Mans twice-winner Ford GT40, the James Bond Aston Martin DB5 and Chitty Chitty Bang Bang (car) (named 'Dalkeith'), built by Alan Mann Racing.
 The GT40 approached 200 mph.
 The bypass was 3.3 miles, and cost £2m.

 Railway

-Alfreton's railway station, sited northeast of the town, was originally closed in 1967 as part of the Beeching Axe, but in 1973 a station was opened on the same site named Alfreton and Mansfield Parkway, as the nearby town of Mansfield did not have its own station at this time.
+Alfreton railway station, sited northeast of the town, was originally closed in 1967 as part of the Beeching cuts, but in 1973 a station was opened on the same site named Alfreton and Mansfield Parkway, as the nearby town of Mansfield did not have its own station at this time.
 When Mansfield regained its own station as part of the Robin Hood Line reopenings in the 1990s, the station's name reverted to Alfreton.
 From May 2021, the station lost all direct services to and from London, though a campaign to have some reinstated has the support of the Town Council.
 An hourly service also runs to Liverpool and Norwich, and between Leeds and Nottingham.